 Should any KC representatives choose not to attend a KC meeting, this does not constitute a non-compliance of this consent condition.

-The consent holder commits to entering into Memoranda of Understanding with Te Kawerau Iwi Tiaki Trust and will use best endeavours to achieve this outcome.
+The Consent Holder commits to entering into Memoranda of Understanding with Te Kawerau Iwi Tiaki Trust and will use best endeavours to achieve this outcome.

 Mātauranga Māori